 FAQs

-Is intermittent fasting good for all people?
+Is intermittent fasting safe for everyone?

 What are the best foods to eat while intermittent fasting?